tauon/psnupdatedownloader/README.md

 The tool will create a directory with the game ID as its name and download all available update packages into this directory.

+## Notes

+Downloading and executing the release binaries on MacOS requrire the following steps to be completed first:

+` chmod +x psnupdatedownloader-macos-arm64`

+`xattr -d com.apple.quarantine ./psnupdatedownloader-macos-arm64`

 ## License

 `psnupdatedownloader` is licensed under the GNU General Public License v3.0 (GPLv3), a popular open-source license that ensures users are free to use, modify, and distribute the software.